corndeladmin/tech-docs/src/js/async-await.md

 Meditation complete.
 ```

-and then, afer about 2 seconds
+and then, after about 2 seconds

 ```console
 1. Breathe in...